nomad-software/dunit/README.md

 ## Features

 ### Object mocking
 DUnit features a mixin template to inject mockable behaviour into a class.
 Once injected, a static method allows creation of mock objects from that class.
-Mock objects behave and act as their parent but with the added feature that all methods can be disabled or replaced by a delegate at runtime. *The mixin only injects code in debug mode.*
+Mock objects behave and act as their parent but with the added feature that all methods can be disabled or replaced by a delegate at runtime. *The mixin only injects code when the `-unittest` compiler flag is used.*

 ### Helpful asserts
 When using DUnit the built-in unit test handler has been replaced to give more helpful error messages.
 When something goes wrong the error tries to be as helpful as possible by showing file, line, and assert value output.